sen2vm/sen2vm-core/documentation/Usage/HOWTO.md

 ## 3. How to run using java command

 Sen2VM core depends on java 8 and gdal=3.6.2 with java bindings.
-First, download the jar of Sen2VM core, then run the following command to launch it:
+First, download the jar of Sen2VM core (Sen2VM jar can be downloaded through [Releases](https://github.com/sen2vm/sen2vm-core/releases) or [Packages](https://github.com/orgs/sen2vm/packages?repo_name=sen2vm-core) pages on GitHub.), then run the following command to launch it:

 ```
 java -jar target/sen2vm-core-<NN.NN.NN>-jar-with-dependencies.jar -c [configuration_filepath] [-p [parameters_filepath]]
 ```

 Where:

 * <NN.NN.NN> is the version number of Sen2VM launched
 * configuration_filepath: configuration file containing all inputs related to product or grids that are required by Sen2VM (see §[2.1 Configuration file](#21-configuration-file) for further information).
 Please note that this input is **Mandatory**.
 * parameters_filepath:  file to configure the detectors/bands to process.
 If not available, all detectors/bands will be processed (see §[2.2 Parameters file](#22-parameters-file) for further information).This input is **Optional**.